"TITTER YE NOT"

 We're the 51st state of America

-fans, New Model Army were one of the best post-punk outfits Great Britain ever produced.
-Combining the gut-level force of punk with the anthemic political fervor of U2 and the Alarm, as well as the urban protest folk of Billy Bragg, NMA sounded like few other bands mining similar post-punk territory.
+The single "51st State," a critique of Britain's relationship with the United States, was a hit in Europe.
+To the impassioned cult of fans, New Model Army were one of the best post-punk outfits Great Britain ever produced.
+Combining the gut-level force of punk with the anthemic political fervour of U2 and the Alarm, as well as the urban protest folk of Billy Bragg, NMA sounded like few other bands mining similar post-punk territory.
 Their attack was hard, spare, and precise, but as time wore on, they were just as likely to deliver modern-day folk-rock replete with acoustic guitar, violin, and harmonica.

-Throughout their career, they have remained staunch advocates of the British working class, occasionally tempering their leftist,
+Throughout their career, they have remained staunch advocates of the British working class, occasionally tempering their

-anti Thatcher political fury with moments of personal introspection.
+leftist, anti Thatcher political fury with moments of personal introspection.
 Their shout-along anthems often borrowed the football-chant feel of Oi!, but NMA were far less given to rabble-rousing, instead aiming for intelligent dissidence.
 True, that could sometimes translate into preachy sloganeering, but NMA's best work earned them tremendous acclaim in the U.K., where their singles regularly placed in the lower reaches of the pop charts.
 U.K.-specific lyrical references, coupled with visa problems that sometimes made touring difficult, unfortunately ensured that they were all but ignored in the U.S. Still, they maintained a strong following in Europe, and leader Justin Sullivan managed to keep them going for more than two decades.

 THE THE HEARTLAND

 In this song Matt Johnson of The The attacks the Right Wing Maggie Thatcher Conservative government of the 1980s, saying they were polarizing Britain to the point of violence by increasing the divisions between the classes.
-He also expresses his frustration at the UK's subservience to the US, saying Great Britain is the 51st state of the USA.
+He also

 Matt Johnson said later of this song on the The The website:

-"I suppose in a way that song was ahead of its time because the Americanization of Britain seems to have accelerated rapidly since then.
-You see and read about it commented on more and more, just about how much our little island is really losing or has lost."
+"I suppose in a way that song was ahead of its time because the Americanization of Britain seems to have accelerated

 Well it ain't written in the papers, but it's written on the walls